Landrover360/QuantitativeGenomics2021/README.md

 Alternatively, since you are using only one single type of annotation (gene-based annotation), you may also do `perl annotate_variation.pl example/ex3.avinput sarscov2db/ -build NC_045512v2 -dbtype avGene -out ex3` to annotate these mutations.
 Examine the output file `ex3.exonic_variant_function` to see what proteins these mutations affect, and what amino acid changes that they cause.

-## Phen2Gene: phenotype-based gene prioritization tool from HPO IDs or clinical notes on patients
+## Phenotype-driven prioritization of human disease genes (Phen2Gene, ClinPhen, AMELIE, etc)

-In the next exercise, we will use a software tool called Phen2Gene to prioritize genes based on clinical phenotypes of patients with Mendelian diseases.
+Phen2Gene is a phenotype-based gene prioritization tool from HPO IDs or clinical notes on patients.
+In the next exercise, we will first use Phen2Gene to prioritize genes based on clinical phenotypes of patients with Mendelian diseases.

 We will do the exercise in a directory called `exercise2`.
 So first use `cd ..` to go to the upper directory, then create this new directory, then go into this directory.